 ADVERTISEMENT

-Light + Piano – that’s the formula for the Korg Liano!
-This mixture does not refer to a “piano with light”, but rather to the low weight of this compact portable piano.
-Coming in at just six kilos, it seems ideal for traveling.
-Despite the light weight, it even has 88 keys – how is all that possible?
+Light + Piano—that’s the formula for the Korg Liano!
+It’s not a “piano with light,” but rather a reference to the low weight of this compact, portable piano.
+Weighing just six kilos, it’s ideal for travel.
+Despite its light weight, it has 88 keys.
+How is that possible?

 ADVERTISEMENT